Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Numerical analysis and results

-The above set of coupled Boltzmann equations (Eq. \ref{eq:beq}) can be numerically solved up to a value of z where the quantity $\eta_l$ attains a constant value.
+The photon number density is parametrized as $\frac{2M_N^3}{\pi^2} \frac{\zeta(3)}{z^3}$ where, $\zeta(3)$ is the Apery's constant which is nearly equal to 1.202.
+The temperature dependence of the above BEQs is expressed by means of the dimensionless parameter $z = M_N /T$.
+The above set of coupled BEQs (Eq. \eqref{beq1} and \eqref{beq2}) can be numerically solved up to a value of z where the quantity $\eta_\ell$ attains a constant value.
 On solving the above BEQs, the resulting lepton charge abundance can be transferred to the baryon density using the following equation.

-with, $\eta_l$ being the yields for $l$th flavored lepton charge density obtained from the solution of the above BEQs.
+with, $\eta_\ell$ being the yields for $\ell$th flavored lepton charge density obtained from the solution of the above BEQs.
 The factor of 28/51 emerges from the fraction of lepton asymmetry reprocessed into a baryon asymmetry by the electroweak sphalerons while 1/27 is the dilution factor from photon production until the recombination epoch.